noahmcgill/instagram-comments-scraper/README.md

 * [pytz](https://pypi.org/project/pytz/)
 * [Selenium](https://pypi.org/project/selenium/)

-You can also install the requirements by running the requirements.txt file:
+You can also install the requirements by running a pip install of the requirements.txt file:

 ```
 pip install -r requirements.txt